Who decides what good behaviour is? What are the rules around how things are, or should be done, and are these any use today?

 ” Someone near me on a park bench opened a letter and burst into tears.
 I just didn’t know what to do because there are so many unwritten rules!”

-In this new part of the project we are asking you and groups you work with to respond to this work and/or to the theme.
-We are interested to hear people’s thoughts but more importantly we’d like to invite you and/or your group to create your own work in response to the topic.
-The work doesn’t have to be a film – in the 2017 Decorum project we used collage and performance.
+In the Digital Decorum project we asked individuals and groups to respond to this work and/or to the theme.
+We were interested to hear people’s thoughts but more importantly wanted to invite them to create their own work in response to the topic.

-You can use this simple form here to respond to the work made by our groups:
+This simple form can be used to respond to the work made by our groups:

 Please do share your work on social media platforms such as Facebook, Twitter and Instagram – please use @MagicMeArts so we know it relates to this and where possible the hashtag #Decorum18